georlia/Python-Projects/Student-Dropout-Analysis/README.md

 # 👨‍🎓 Student Dropout Analysis
-In this project i analyzed 10.000 student records to compare three machine learning models predicting dropout risk, achieving 0.82 ROC-AUC and 76% recall with the best-performing model — prioritizing detection of at-risk students over raw accuracy, to support early intervention strategies for educational institutions.
+I analyzed 10,000 student records to compare three machine learning models predicting dropout risk, achieving 0.82 ROC-AUC and 76% recall with the best-performing model — prioritizing detection of at-risk students over raw accuracy, to support early intervention strategies for educational institutions.

+## Dataset
+Synthetic dataset of 10,000 student records with 19 features covering demographic, academic, and lifestyle indicators (e.g. GPA, CGPA, attendance rate, study hours).
+Target variable: binary dropout classification, with a class imbalance of 76.5% retention vs. 23.5% dropout.

 ## Visual Insights
 Below are the key evaluation metrics and distributions from the analysis: